-

 “I took away not to judge people by the way they first come across, there is so much you don't know about someone and you should get to know them first before making assumptions about them.”

-“Thank you for your informative and interactive Intersection presentation to our Padua VCAL students yesterday !
 The students developed a further insight into the issues of homelessness in Melbourne from the session, as we start working on our community issue topics this semester.”

 “We brought a school group through last year for the Empathy Workshop and the Most Liveable City Walk.
 This was an absolutely amazing experience - for me, and for the students who didn’t stop talking about it for the rest of the year.”